 Succession planning begins at the top of the organization with the director.
-Having come into a cabinet-level agency, the director sought out mid-level managers who were substantially exceeding performance objectives.
-This core group eventually became the senior managers of the department.
-Each senior manager is currently working with mid-level staff, as well as new hires, to cross-train these individuals in various disciplines of service provision, including administration.
+As a small agency, each senior manager is currently working with mid-level staff to cross-train individuals in various disciplines of service provision, including administration.
 These mid-level managers could be the leaders of DAODAS in future administrations.
-Externally, the agency is working with its provider network to address local succession planning and participates with the Southeast Addiction Technology Transfer Center (ATTC) to coordinate leadership planning and mentorship training to mid-level managers in the field.
-In addition and through shared leadership on the South Carolina Substance Abuse Training Consortium, the group has established a Management Institute to address succession planning.
+Externally, the agency is working with its provider network to address local succession planning and participates with the

+Southeast Addiction Technology Transfer Center (SATTC) to coordinate leadership planning and mentorship training to mid-level managers in the substance abuse provider field.